Skip to content

 Build an expression and pass str(q) to the custom_field_query kwarg of documents.filter():

-from pypaperless.models.custom_field_query import CustomFieldQuery
+from pypaperless.builders import CustomFieldQuery as Q

-q = CustomFieldQuery("Status", "exact", "open")
+q = Q("Status", "exact", "open")

 async with paperless.documents.filter(custom_field_query=str(q)) as docs: